Psoewish/unmanic-nix/README.md

 # Notice
-A new version is now out, so I'll update this flake soon.
-Going forward I think I'll create a new branch for each version (in case you want to easily track an older version), while main will always be the latest version.
-No ETA on when I'll update this, but should be within a week as of writing this (feb 27)
+A new version is now out, I'm currently working on updating this flake, however 0.4.0 seems to have brought quite a few changes that make it harder than just updating some versions/hashes, and I'll have to debug the install script again lol.
+I'll try to get this working ASAP but for now 0.3.0 still works perfectly fine.
+Apologies for the delay if anyone actually uses (and reads) this.

 # Unmanic for NixOS